Can Laser Eye Surgery ruin your eyesight?

 Can Laser Eye Surgery make you go blind?

-The theory is somewhat like a plane crash too.
 In order for someone to be left with an extensive loss of vision, it would take a series of unfortunate events to unfold in succession.
 Such cases have been reported around the world—albeit very rarely.
 The reality is with current advancements in technology, screening, and the overall safety of the procedure, the chances of losing vision are already extremely low, and are only going to get lower.

 Expert laser eye surgeon Mr Glenn Carp sheds a bit more light on the matter in the short video below: